Kadaň: Geography

 Kadaň is located about 13 km southwest of Chomutov and 31 km northeast of Karlovy Vary.
 It lies on the border between the Most Basin and Doupov Mountains.
 The northern tip of the municipal territory extends into the Ore Mountains.
 The highest point is the hill Dubový vrch at 691 m above sea level, located on the southern border of the territory.
 A notable feature is also the Úhošť hill, which is together with its surroundings protected as a national nature reserve.

-Kadaň is situated on the banks of the Ohře river.
-On the Ohře, there is Kadaň Reservoir with an area of 67.2 ha.
+Kadaň is situated on the banks of the Ohře River.
+On the Ohře is built Kadaň Reservoir with an area of 67.2 ha.
 It was completed in 1972.
 Its main purpose is to ensure a minimum flow under the reservoir, but it also serves for the energy use and for recreation and water sports.